 As we mentioned previously, Mandarin is an important component of the Chinese language.
 It is the most widely accepted and used spoken language in China.
 Being able to speak Mandarin, you would communicate fluently with 80% of Chinese people.

-Not only the Mandarin, Chinese character, Chinese history, Chinese culture and Chinese arts all belong to the concept of the Chinese language.
+The Mandarin, Chinese character, Chinese history, Chinese culture, and Chinese arts all belong to the concept of the Chinese language.

-It is worthy of further exploration on other regional dialects or other ethnic group’s language after you mastering Mandarin if you are interested in a wider range of learning.
+It is worthy of further exploration on other regional dialects or other ethnic group’s languages after you mastering Mandarin if you are interested in a wider range of learning.